MMAAOOHH/MemoryShooter/README.md

 ## Bugs / Missing features in first build
 Player is invincible
 Enemies can be killed on wave entry
+No win or lose state
+Score system missing

 ## Controls
 wasd/arrow keys - move